omnirom/android/README.md

 To initialize your local repository using the OMNIROM trees to build TWRP, use a command like this:

     repo init -u git://github.com/lj50036/platform_manifest_twrp_omni.git -b twrp-4.4

+To initialize a shallow clone, whcih will save even more space, use a command like this:

+    repo init --depth=1 -u git://github.com/lj50036/platform_manifest_twrp_omni.git -b twrp-4.4

 Then to sync up: